learn-co-curriculum/ruby-yield-practice-blocks-procs-and-lambdas/README.md

 array.each { |x| puts x }
 ```

-You might have seen this within an rspec test; the `before(:each)` method is given a block which it yields to for each of the tests within the same context.
+You might have seen this within an RSpec test; the `before(:each)` method is given a block to which it yields for each of the tests within the same context.

 ```ruby
 before(:each) do